Signature of 2HDM at Higgs Factories: Introduction

-In this work, we will propose a few benchmark scenarios of 2HDM after taking into account theoretical constraints as well as experimental restrictions from recent LHC data.
-By using these benchmark scenarios, we will study the effects of electroweak radiative corrections to the production process $e^+ e^- \to Z \phi$ and the decay processes $\phi \to b \bar b$ and $\phi \to \tau^+ \tau^-$.
-We will also report our full next leading order calculation on the cross section of $e^+ e^- \to Z\phi$ with $\phi=h^0, H^0$ in 2HDM by including both virtual correction up to one-loop and real emission of a photon.
-Our results are consistent with those given in the previous work \cite{LopezVal:2010vk} under the same setting of 2HDM parameters.
-The complete SM 1-loop correction of $\sigma(e^+ e^- \to Zh_{SM})$ have already been calculated using the GRACE\cite{Belanger:2002ik} and we reproduced the results for comparison.
-We noticed that the EW corrections of new physics in our benchmark scenarios can be of order $-10\% \sim -20\%$ even after taking into account the recent constraints LHC data.
-While the contribution of real emission has positive sign.
+In this paper, we propose some benchmark scenarios of 2HDM after taking into account theoretical constraints as well as experimental restrictions from recent LHC data.
+By using these benchmark scenarios, we will study the effects of electroweak radiative corrections to the production process $e^+ e^- \to Z \phi$ $\phi=h^0, H^0$ and report full next-to-leading order (NLO) calculations on the cross-section in 2HDM by including both virtual corrections up to one-loop and real emissions of a photon.
+Our results are consistent with \cite{LopezVal:2010vk} within the same set of 2HDM parameters.
+The complete SM one-loop correction of $\sigma(e^+ e^- \to Zh_{SM})$ was first time calculated in \cite{Fleischer:1982af} then followed by works \cite{Kniehl:1991hk} and \cite{Denner:1992bc}, later on had been calculated using the GRACE system\footnote{GRACE is a system of program packages for automatic calculation, see https://minami-home.kek.jp} in~\cite{Belanger:2002ik} and we reproduced the results for comparison.
+We find that the EW corrections of new physics in our benchmark scenarios can be of order $-10\% \sim -20\%$, while the contribution of real emission has a positive sign.
+Four benchmark points are studied in this paper and found that both EW and real emission corrections are sizeable, and could be the physical target at future $e^+ e^-$ colliders such as the ILC, CLIC, and CEPC.